 * “Mr. Copper, look after her.
 Astrid, look after him.
 Rickston, er, look after yourself” Well, he can definitely do that.

 * “Mr. Frame, please, this is for the Doctor.
 He’s gone down there on his own, and I, I can’t just leave him.
 He’s done everything he can to save us.
 It’s time we did something to help him” Aww.

 * “I have men waiting to retrieve me from the ruins and enough off-world accounts to retire me to the beaches of Penhaxico Two, where the ladies, so I’m told, are very fond of… metal” Oh my lord.

 * “Mr. Capricorn!
 I resign!”.

-* Russell indulges in another bit of messiah imagery for Ten, when he soars with the Heavenly Hosts on Christmas morning, as the savior of everyone left onboard on the Titanic.
+* Russell indulges in another bit of messiah imagery for Ten, when he soars with the Heavenly Hosts on Christmas morning, as the savior of everyone left onboard the Titanic.
 I like Ten as much as the next guy, but the Christ comparisons are still a bit of a weird and awkward fit for his character.
-Besides, being space Jesus is already Superman’s thing.
+Besides, being space Jesus is already Superman’s territory.

 * “Don’t you dare, you aliens!
 Don’t you dare!”

 * “There’s not enough left.
 The system was too badly damaged.
 She’s just atoms, Doctor.
 An echo with the ghost of consciousness.
 She’s stardust”.

 * “Mr. Copper, a million pounds is worth fifty million credits” “Then… I’ve got money” “Yes, you have”.